Nervosys/Botnix/docs/languages-frameworks/rust.section.md

 ## Using community maintained Rust toolchains {#using-community-maintained-rust-toolchains}

 ::: {.note}
-The following projects cannot be used within Nixpkgs since [Import From Derivation](https://nixos.org/manual/nix/unstable/language/import-from-derivation) (IFD) is disallowed in Nixpkgs.
+The following projects cannot be used within Botpkgs since [Import From Derivation](https://nixos.org/manual/nix/unstable/language/import-from-derivation) (IFD) is disallowed in Botpkgs.
 To package things that require Rust nightly, `RUSTC_BOOTSTRAP = true;` can sometimes be used as a hack.
 :::